-IC.1.
-Partner with the Jesuit Center to secure funding for collections that focus on Jesuit studies, history, and sources.
-Research Services; Technical Services; Special Collections Ongoing Fall 2020: The Jesuit Center purchased 1 rare book for Special Collections.
-Spring 2021: (i) The Jesuit Center purchased 6 rare books. (ii) A standing order with the publisher Jesuit Sources from the Institute for Advanced Jesuit Studies at Boston College was set up through funds provided by the Jesuit Center; to date, 8 monographs have been added to the collection through this partnership.
-Summer 2021: The Jesuit Center purchased 6 rare books.
-Fall 2021: The Jesuit Center purchased 2 rare books.
-Spring 2022: (i) The Jesuit Center purchased 1 rare book. (ii) The McHugh Family Special Collections is hosting an exhibit titled "Ad Majorem Dei Gloriam: Rare Books from the Hill-Davis Jesuit Collection" in the Heritage Room.
-The exhibit will primarily feature books written by Jesuits from the founding of the order in 1540 through its suppression in 1773.
 1C.2.
 Partner with the Jesuit Center to offer programs on Jesuit studies, history, and resources.
-Special Collections Ongoing Spring 2022: In collaboration with the Jesuit Center, the McHugh Family Special Collections will host a keynote address by Rev. Antoni Ucerler, S.J., Director of the Ricci Institute for Chinese-Western Cultural History at Boston College.
-Father Ucerler will speak on the Jesuit's use of printing technology to further missionary activities in Japan.
+Special Collections Ongoing Spring 2022: In collaboration with the Jesuit Center, the McHugh Family Special Collections hosted a keynote address by Rev. Antoni Ucerler, S.J., Director of the Ricci Institute for Chinese-Western Cultural History at Boston College.
+Father Ucerler spoke on the Jesuits' use of printing technology to further missionary activities in Japan.
 1C.3.
-Participate in Jesuit Center sponsored service trips and help to spread the word of these service opportunities to interested faculty and staff.
+Participate in Jesuit Center-sponsored service trips and help spread the word of these service opportunities to interested faculty and staff.
 Faculty; Library Administration 1C.4.
 Participate in Jesuit Center seminars and luncheons.
-Faculty; Staff; Administration 1C.5.
+Faculty; Staff; Administration Ongoing Fall 2022: Prof. Kate Cummings participated in the 1st year Ignatian Pedagogy Seminar.
+1C.5.
 Explore opportunities to secure Jesuit Center grant funding.
-Faculty, Administration 1D 1D.
-Pursue opportunities to secure sessit center grain running.
-1D.
+Faculty; Administration 1D 1D.
 Pursue opportunities to integrate the Information Literacy Program into the General Education review and revision.
 Faculty; Research Services; Information Literacy Program 1D.1.
 Participate in the initial review of the General Education curriculum through service on the General Education Review Committee.
-Faculty In Progress 2020-2022: Prof. Witek is serving on the General Education Review Committee and contributing to an initial review of the General Education curriculum at the University, the first conducted in twenty years.
+Faculty In Progress 2020-2022: Prof. Witek served on the General Education Review Committee and contributed to an initial review of the General Education curriculum at the University, the first conducted in 20 years.
+2022-2023: Prof. Witek is serving as Vice Chair of the General Education Review Committee; the committee's charge this year is to make short- and long-term recommendations to the Faculty Senate to improve the GE curriculum at the University.
+Prof. Witek is also co-convener of a Clavius Fund faculty seminar focused on "Exploring Core Curricula in the 21st Century."
 1D.2.
-Advocate for the full integration of the Library into the curriculum with a focus on a comprehensive and sustainable approach to reaching students at the appropriate points in their academic careers that integrates both resources (e.g., collections) and services (e.g., the Information Literacy Program).
+Advocate for the full integration of the Library into the curriculum focusing on a comprehensive and sustainable approach to reaching students at the appropriate points in their academic careers that integrates both resources (e.g., collections) and services (e.g., the Information Literacy Program).
 Faculty; Administration; Information Literacy Program 1D.3.
-Revise the Information Literacy Stipends in light of the changing needs of the curriculum, both the Information Literacy curriculum and the University's curriculum more broadly.
+Broaden the Information Literacy Stipends in light of the changing needs of both the Information Literacy curriculum and the University's curriculum.
 Engage the Library Advisory Committee in the revision process.
 Faculty; Administration; Information Literacy Program 1D.4.
-Explore opportunities for the Library to take a more active role in the Royal Reads program, such as having a Librarian sit on the committee.
-Faculty Librarian 1E 1E.
+Explore opportunities-such as having a librarian sit on the Royal Reads committee-for the Library to take a more active role in the Royal Reads program.
+Faculty Librarian Fall 2022: Prof. Sheli Pratt-McHugh attended breakfast with Royal Reads author Annette Gordon-Reed who spoke on her book On Juneteenth.
+1E 1E.
 Enrich the value of the Library's cataloging and metadata through catalog enhancement to improve findability and simplify access.
 Technical Services